 As Garrett explains, sometimes protecting the hair in-between color sessions is all about choosing the proper products.
 “Use the right products recommended by your colorist, avoid tight ponytails, avoid putting your hair up when its wet, and use products made for keeping moisture and protein in the hair.”
 Below, see the products that have saved my platinum hair:

-Christophe Robin Baby Blonde Mask: This mask always brings my platinum hair back to stasis whenever it starts veering brassy or dull.
+Christophe Robin Shade Variation Hair Mask - Baby Blonde ($53): This mask always brings my platinum hair back to stasis whenever it starts veering brassy or dull.
 Plus, it makes it feel so soft after using.

-Leonor Greyl Masque Quintessence: Whenever my hair is looking/feeling particularly parched, I treat it with this buttery mask from Leonor Greyl.
+Leonor Greyl Paris Masque Quintessence – Deep Conditioning Hair Mask ($123): Whenever my hair is looking/feeling particularly parched, I treat it with this buttery mask from Leonor Greyl.
 It works better than any other mask I’ve tried in terms of making my hair feel soft and healthy without weighing it down.

-Color Wow Color Security Shampoo: I avoid using any shampoos with sulfates and this one fro Color Wow is light and does the job in terms of leaving my hair feeling clean, but not squeaky clean.
+Color Wow Color Security Shampoo ($24): I avoid using any shampoos with sulfates and this one from Color Wow is light and does the job in terms of leaving my hair feeling clean, but not squeaky clean.
 Plus, it doesn’t fade the color.

-Prose Custom Hair Oil: I’m pretty skeptical about personalized beauty products, but Prose’s custom hair oil really impressed me.
+Prose Custom Hair Oil ($48): I’m pretty skeptical about personalized beauty products, but Prose’s custom hair oil really impressed me.
 I filled out a questionnaire and was sent a light, silky oil that I use as a pre-shampoo treatment.
 My hair is noticeably softer when I use this before shampooing.

 Use the right products recommended by your colorist, avoid tight ponytails, avoid putting your hair up when its wet, and use products made for keeping moisture and protein in the hair.